ORMIRcommunity/2024_2nd_ORMIR_WS/README.md

   - To Balgrist Campus (red path on right map) : Walk to the Balgrist *Hospital* main entrance (1 min), walk through the main building hall, and exit to the other side.
 Balgrist *Campus* will be in front of you!
   - To Schulthess Klinik (yellow path on right map): Walk the downhill street to the Klinik (5 min)
   <br> <img src="./figures/maps.png" width="800">

+### Travel reimbursements
+- Participants from Europe (except Switzerland) will receive 50CHF trip reimbursement
+- Participants from other continents will receive 300CHF trip reimbursement
+- The reimbursement form will be available after the workshop

 ## More
 ### Accepted proposal